: The Open Source Bet.

 By the end of 2013, Oracle would have bought Sun in order to get into the cloud space, RedHat would have bought Novell and Microsoft will have bought Canonical.

-[LOST - Oracle did buy Sun but RedHat waivered on Novell and without which the triggers for MSFT / Canonical were less likely to happen.]
+[LOST - Oracle did buy Sun but then RedHat waivered on Novell and without which the triggers for MSFT / Canonical were less likely to happen in the timeframe.
+No excuses, close but a fail is a fail]

 : The Escape Button Bet.